ofajardo/pyreadr_wheels2/README.md

 The wheel-building repository:

 * does a fresh build of any required C / C++ libraries;
-* builds a pyreadstat wheel, linking against these fresh builds;
+* builds a pyreadr wheel, linking against these fresh builds;
 * processes the wheel using delocate_ (OSX) or auditwheel_ ``repair`` (Manylinux1_).  ``delocate`` and ``auditwheel`` copy the required dynamic libraries into the wheel and relinks the extension modules against the